joamats/feup-InformationSystems/README.md

 3. Have fun :)

 ## Development Report
-A small development report has been developed and can be found [here](docs/Report.md)
+A small development report has been developed and can be found [here](docs/Report.md).
+In this document, updated Topic Description, UML Classes Diagram, and Database Relational Model are present.